 If everyone else is taking shortcuts with error-riddled AI content designed for search engine visibility only and missing value for the user, those who keep humans at the center of the process – both as creators and the audience – have a chance to come out on top.

-And one of the ways to do that is with link building.
-Earning backlinks is crucial to successful SEO since crawlers follow links to discover pages and understand site hierarchy.
+Based on a recent link-building survey conducted by Editorial.Link, 44.2% of surveyed SEO influencers use AI for link building.
+And one way to do that is with link building.
+Earning backlinks is crucial to successful SEO, as crawlers follow links to discover pages and understand the site hierarchy.

-Backlinks, or external links, are links other websites include on their own content to direct readers to your content.
-When this happens, some of the authority of the linked site passes to you, boosting your ranking.
+Backlinks, or external links, are links that other websites include on their own content to direct readers to your content.
+When this happens, some of the linked site's authority passes to you, boosting your ranking.

 Correct links can improve your ranking, but the wrong ones can have enormous consequences.
 Link building is all about building authority from reputable sources.
-Relying on shady techniques will only harm your ranking, though many rely on them.
+Relying on shady techniques will only harm your ranking, even though many do.

 With AI content, low-quality links and spam are likely to grow.
-Fortunately, Google has tools to evaluate links and filter spam, differentiating some of the AI content from the quality, human-produced work.
+Fortunately, Google has tools to evaluate links and filter spam, differentiating some AI content from quality, human-produced work.

 Stay Ahead of the Pack with Quality Content

-AI tools are an industry shakeup.
+AI tools are shaking up the industry.
 While they can enhance content creation in some ways, it is doubtful they will ever replace human understanding or creativity.

 SEO practices like creating quality content, earning backlinks, and writing with the user in mind have always been relevant, but compared to AI, they’ll help you surge ahead of all the AI spam.